winwiz1/crisp-react/README.md

 /****************** End single SPA Configuration ******************/
 ```

-The SPA configuration block ensures the automatically generated HTML file is called `index.html`.
-It makes integration with some vendors more straightforward.
-However this simplification is optional and Jamstack build supports multiple SPAs as demonstrated in the Cloudflare Pages example below.
+This SPA configuration block is a simplified version of the [default one](client/config/spa.config.js#L47-L64).
+It ensures the automatically generated HTML file is called `index.html` and makes integration with some vendors more straightforward.
+However this simplification is optional, Jamstack build supports multiple SPAs as demonstrated in the Cloudflare Pages example below.

 The following command is used to build a Jamstack client:
 ```